mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 I'm proud of the content, and I've heard positive feedback from customers.
 A few people credited the course for helping them reach the #1 spot on Hacker News.
 And it wasn't that I taught them special tricks or gimmicks &mdash; the course helped them improve their writing and better understand which topics resonate with the Hacker News audience.

 The course reached $7.3k in sales, which fell disappointingly short of my $20k goal.
 Had TinyPilot not been so busy, I could have spent more time marketing the course and gotten closer to my target.
-Still, the expereience taught me a lot about creating educational products, and I'd like to do more of that in the future.
+Still, the expereience taught me about creating educational products, and I'd like to do more of that in the future.

 {{<revenue-graph project="htfp">}}